RadimBaca/binary-search/README.md

-In this code we explore possibilities of optimizations of single-core binary search on a large sorted array.
+In this code we explore possibilities of optimizations of single thread binary search on a large sorted array.
 Therefore, our implementation is trying to improve code like this:

 ```cpp
 int binarySearch_basic(size_t item_count, const Type arr[], int search)